-Let us leave the question of why these “journalists” are imprisoned for the Eritrean government, since they are the only one believed to have complete information and clear picture of the matter, and instead respond to the very outdated, arrogant and very repulsive neo-colonial era proposal presented by these publishers human rights advocacy groups.
+Let us leave the question of why these “journalists” are imprisoned for the Eritrean government, since they are the only one believed to have complete information and clear picture of the matter, and instead respond to the very outdated, arrogant and very repulsive neo-colonial proposal presented by these publishers and human rights advocacy groups.

 What these publishers and human rights advocacy groups are saying between the lines is that the Swedish government, with the help of the EU, should try to exert tangible pressure on Eritrea and thereby try to bring the country down on its knees, if possible also try to bring regime changes in Eritrea.

-To achieve the intended effects, Eritrea will then, according to the publishers and human rights advocacy groups, either be denied aid or attracted with increased aid, and thereby, affect the current diplomatic deadlock and change conditions, and create a favourable political climate for Sweden and the EU.
+To achieve the intended effects, Eritrea will then, according to the publishers and human rights advocacy groups, either be denied aid or attracted with increased aid, and thereby, affect the current diplomatic deadlock and change conditions, and create a favorable political climate for Sweden and the EU.

 What these so-called publicists and human rights advocacy groups missed and/or have poor knowledge of is that Eritrea is not on the list of countries that Sweden can influence with its aid stick.